laudcharlesochei/aws-course-lab-manual/lab-07-10/README.md

 ## Step 1: Create CodeDeploy Application and Deployment Groups

+# 1.1 Understand CodeDeploy Components
+## Explanation
+AWS CodeDeploy uses **applications** and **deployment groups** to organize and manage deployments.
+These components define *what* you deploy and *where* you deploy it.

+### Application
+- A **logical container** for your deployment components.
+- It represents the overall deployment configuration for your service or microservice.
+- Each application can have one or more deployment groups associated with it.

+### Deployment Group
+- Defines **where** and **how** the application is deployed.
+- Specifies:
+  - Target ECS services or EC2 instances
+  - Load balancer or target group configuration
+  - Deployment type (e.g., Blue/Green or In-Place)
+  - Auto rollback and traffic control settings

+> **Example:**
+> - *Application:* `microservices`
+> - *Deployment Group:* `microservices-customer` (targets the customer ECS service)

 ### 1.1 Create CodeDeploy Application
 ```bash
 # Create CodeDeploy application for ECS